How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 That experience showed me what I am good at — designing solutions under constraint — and also taught me its limit.
 Every decision I made was scoped to one organization's problem.
 I want to work at a scale where the solutions I develop can reach ten or a hundred times more people.
 Consulting is the path where structured problem-solving compounds across organizations rather than within one.
 At McKinsey, I am specifically drawn to the Social Sector and Healthcare practices, where the problems I have been working on operationally are approached with the analytical rigor I want to develop."

-Why this worked: The non-profit background is reframed as evidence of consulting skills rather than apologized for.
-The scale argument is specific and earned — grounded in the actual limitation of the non-profit role.
-The McKinsey connection to real practices is credible given the background.
+Why this worked: Non-profit background reframed as consulting evidence.
+Scale argument grounded in the actual limitation of the role.
+McKinsey practice connection is credible.

 Example 5: Equity Research to BCG